tomjoht/documentation-theme-jekyll/index.md

 summary: This document describes the processes the documentation team uses to maintain the BOA DSP documentation.
 ---

-{% include note.html content="Refer to the <a href='http://drive.google.com/open?id=12j8cUB8iyQA2v1U6W_N2PoGNMzmXJswEucfGJyAA1k'>BackOffice Associates® Documentation Standards</a> for information about standards.
+{% include note.html content="Refer to the [BackOffice Associates® Documentation Standards][BOADocStandards_Overview] for information about standards.
 IGC has separate standards and process documents." %}

 Overview
 ========